Emissions from Data Transfer

 - Malmodin J, Lundén D. The Energy and Carbon Footprint of the Global ICT and E&M Sectors 2010–2015.
 Sustainability.
 2018; 10(9):3027.

-Power usage by bandwidth (Conventional Model)
+Power usage and embodied emissions by bandwidth (Conventional Model)

 Power usage by time and bandwidth (Power Model)